 Perhaps the most effective construction site security system is video surveillance.
 You have many options within video surveillance, so it is important to be sure you customize your system to meet your needs.
-Having video cameras visible may be a deterrent for thieves.
+Having construction site security cameras visible may be a deterrent for thieves.
 However, equipment with the right features and resolution will be a deterrent and lead to higher apprehension rates.

 Depending on your particular needs for construction site security, you may want to investigate additional features.
 For example, pan, tilt, and zoom cameras allow you the flexibility to look around your site in real-time.

 Video analytics can help in poorly lit areas, specific protected zones within your site, perimeter detection, and much more.
 Some video surveillance systems can be equipped with a talk-down feature so that you can address an intruder in real-time from another location.
 Video surveillance systems can be mounted on work trailers or utility poles, as with EyeSite’s ESS-HD Net ATOM System.